nuriapalleja/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

     - Click Generate token
   - Once the token is generated, copy it immediately.
 You won't be able to see it again after leaving the page.

-Your github origin repository has been updated!
+Your github origin repository has been updated!!!!!